benoitsecret/narrator_remover-1.16/README.md

 When downloading the source, run `./gradlew build` in the terminal to build the jar, make sure you are using **java 8** as the project language level.
+Then go in /build/libs and you will find `narrator_remover-1.16.1.jar`